-Keywords: Cost-effectiveness, composite nursing, profitability, profit index, tilapia feed
+Keywords: Cost-effectiveness, composite nursing, , profit index, tilapia feed, Nile tilapia, Catfish

 1. INTRODUCTION

 The basic principle of composite fish farming rests on the idea that when compatible fish species, of different feeding habits (non-competing) are cultured in the same system, there is better utilization of natural foods of various strata and zones within the system (Fitzsimmons and Shahkar, 2017; Amoussou et al., 2022).
 Hence, there is the need for the appropriate selection of the different fish species for successful composite farming (Chithambaran, 2019).
 The practice is usually carried out in earthen ponds and it increases fish yield through efficient utilization of the ecological resources in the culture system (Mansour et al., 2021).
 Stocking two or more complementary species can increase the maximum standing crop of a pond by taking advantage of a wider range of available foods and ecological niches.
 The stocking density and the ratio of the different fish species also play a vital role on overall fish yield.
 Higher stocking density may affect the growth rate of the stocked fishes whilst that of lower may reduce the overall fish yield.